exonum/exonum/README.md

 * Demos
   * Cryptocurrency (currently in [cryptocurrency] repository).

-See individual projects' readme for the details.
+See individual projects readme for the details.

 [cryptocurrency]: https://github.com/exonum/cryptocurrency